Scrounger/ioBroker.vis-materialdesign/README.md

 <!-- omit in toc -->
 ### __WORK IN PROGRESS__
 * (Scrounger) Button Toggle Widgets: bug fix for state on runtime load
+* (Scrounger) Value Widget: bug fix for show unit only if result is of type number

 <!-- omit in toc -->
 ### 0.5.9 (2021-06-13)